NcStudios/VulkanCI/README.md

 [![test](https://github.com/NcStudios/VulkanCI/actions/workflows/test.yml/badge.svg)](https://github.com/NcStudios/VulkanCI/actions/workflows/test.yml)

-This action performs minimal environment setup for running Vulkan applications on GitHub-hosted runners.
-It downloads a pre-built package containing the Vulkan headers, loader, and validation layers as well as SwiftShader, serving as software-only Vulkan implementation.
+This action enables running Vulkan applications on GitHub-hosted runners.
+It downloads a pre-built package containing the Vulkan headers, loader, and validation layers as well as [SwiftShader](https://github.com/google/swiftshader) (a software-only Vulkan implementation), and sets up the GitHub environment with the necessary variables.
+Currently, the environment setup is intended to be minimal, so additional VulkanSDK components are not provided.

 ## Usage
 ```yaml